 Zsuzsanna Ardó is human by inclination, humorous by nature—and an award-winning visual artist and teacher, curator and writer by profession.
 AtelierA, her art studio at the edge of the Arctic glacier that carved out London, is open by arrangement.
-Her studies as a visual artist include training at the Royal Academy, the Royal Drawing School and the Art Academy.
-Her work has been selected for various awards and artist residencies by Arts Council England, Canon Fellowship, Arctic Circle, Art Students League, and Deutsche Börse at the Frankfurter Kunstverein.
+Her studies as a visual artist include training at the Royal Drawing School and the Royal Academy of Arts.
+Her work has been selected for various awards and artist residencies by Arts Council England, Canon Fellowship, Arctic Expedition in the High Arctic, Art Students League NY, and Deutsche Börse at the Frankfurter Kunstverein.

 She curates projects as the art director of Creatives without Borders.
-Venues include Antarctic research stations, an Arctic art museum, NY concerts, Google HQ, a French castle, the British and European Parliaments and various universities and galleries.
+Venues include Antarctic research stations, an Arctic art museum, NY concerts, Google HQ, a French castle, the British and European Parliaments, the Royal Institution and various universities and galleries.
 She continues her work on juries and at artist residencies, and teaches internationally.

 Her libretto and poems have been set to music by composers and premiered by music ensembles.
 The works are registered by BMI.
 Her articles, short stories, play and books have been published internationally; her journalism has been published by openDemocracy, The Guardian, and others.
 Public engagement in the arts is part of her work in English, French and Hungarian.
 It includes teaching art workshops, working on art installations and pop up art, portfolio reviews, flash mobs, talks.